 Businesses that communicate openly with their suppliers create partnerships and save themselves a great deal of trouble in the long run.
 If credit is a major issue for your business, communicate this to your suppliers upfront.
 Likewise, if quality and ethical considerations are important for your product, it’s essential to communicate this in your approach to procurement.

 Businesses ignore procurement and account payable at their peril.
 Modern tools for procurement, e-invoicing and accounts payable have the power to transform the procurement process and save a considerable amount of money.
 This area is continuing to grow and evolve, so a review of procure-to-pay functions should form part of the annual agenda for all finance functions.

 4. Treat your suppliers as partners

 Rapid change is now the norm in commercial life, as modern technology enables more innovation and competition than ever before.
 In this environment, suppliers should be viewed as partners in change rather than adversaries.
 Good suppliers can be a vital link to the market as well as a source of valuable insights and ideas.
 By engaging with key suppliers businesses can also identify relevant areas of shared interest.
 Too often procurement places customers and suppliers in an adversarial role, but an efficient and well-thought-out approach to this area will transform the relationship and create real efficiency.

-Fexco International Payments develops solutions for domestic and international payment processing, allowing our clients to concentrate on their core business.
+Fexco International Payments develops solutions for domestic and cross-border payment processing, allowing our clients to concentrate on their core business.
 Our team of technology, treasury, payment and customer service professionals can adapt and customise business processes, interfaces, reports and other outputs tailored to each client, helping them to make payments effectively, securely and quickly.
 To find out more about our procure-to-pay philosophy, contact us today.